 And the same goes for me.

 After I moved to the US, I had to adapt to the new environment.

-She listened my story patiently.
+She listened to my story patiently.

-Thanks to her, I could feel better.
+Thanks to her, I was able to feel better.

 Little by little, I want my children to enjoy their life, and I also want to enjoy my life in the US.

 Thank you(^o^) for reading this article!